 - Serving:

-7. Tips for the Perfect Cuban Coffee
+7. Tips for the Perfect Cuban Style Coffee

 - Use Freshly Ground Dark Roast Coffee Beans